Amazon rainforest: History

 In the Amazonas, there has been fighting and wars between the neighboring tribes of the Jivaro.
 Several tribes of the Jivaroan group, including the Shuar, practised headhunting for trophies and headshrinking.
 The accounts of missionaries to the area in the borderlands between Brazil and Venezuela have recounted constant infighting in the Yanomami tribes.
 More than a third of the Yanomamo males, on average, died from warfare.

+The Munduruku were a warlike tribe that expanded along the Tapajós river and its tributaries and were feared by neighboring tribes.
+In the early 19th century, the Munduruku were pacified and subjugated by the Brazilians.
+It is documented that large war parties of the Bororo, Kayapo, Munduruku, Guaraní, and Tupi people carried out long-distance raids.
+Most Bororo groups were continually at war with their neighbors.
+In contrast, the Xingu have been described by ethnographers as a "peaceful" society, resorting to violence only in defense against their warlike neighbors.
+In the early 20th century, thirty indigenous tribes in the Amazon basin were listed as "peaceful" and eighty-three were specifically described as "warlike".

 During the Amazon rubber boom it is estimated that diseases brought by immigrants, such as typhus and malaria, killed 40,000 native Amazonians.

+In the 1950s, Brazilian explorer and defender of indigenous people, Cândido Rondon, supported the Villas-Bôas brothers' campaign, which faced strong opposition from the government and the ranchers of Mato Grosso and led to the establishment of the first Brazilian National Park for indigenous people along the Xingu River in 1961.

+In 1961, British explorer Richard Mason was killed by an uncontacted Amazon tribe known as the Panará.

 The Matsés made their first permanent contact with the outside world in 1969.
 Before that date, they were effectively at-war with the Peruvian government.

 Geography

 Location

 Nine countries share the Amazon basin—most of the rainforest, 58.4%, is contained within the borders of Brazil.
-The other eight countries include Peru with 12.8%, Bolivia with 7.7%, Colombia with 7.1%, Venezuela with 6.1%, Guyana with 3.1%, Suriname with 2.5%, French Guiana with 1.4%, and Ecuador with 1%.
+The other eight countries are Peru with 12.8%, Bolivia with 7.7%, Colombia with 7.1%, Venezuela with 6.1%, Guyana with 3.1%, Suriname with 2.5%, French Guiana with 1.4% and Ecuador with 1%.